pratt4166/HR_Analytics_Project/README.md

 * Presence of people on weekly/monthly basis
 * To find out sick leave %

-# Data Transformation and Loading
+# Data Transformation and Preprocesssing

 * Removed unnecessary columns
 * Changed type of each column to the data it stored
 * Filtered data with the help of parameters in order to make the process dynamic
-* Unpivoted date columns in order to combine various sheets of data into a single table
+* Unpivoted columns in order to combine various sheets of data into a single table
 * Removed errors to maintain clean data for analysis
 * Created and invoked a function to automate the transformation process across all sheets of data

-# Creating Metrics
+# Exploratory Data Analysis

 *